ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/keyboard-navigation/index.md

 [[note]]
 | When a header cell is focused, commands like **page up**, **page down**, **home**, **end**, **ctrl + left / right** will not work as they do when a grid cell is focused.

-If using grouping and `groupUseEntireRow=true`, then the group row is not focusable.
-When navigating, the grouping row is skipped.

 ## Groups

 If on a group element, hitting the **enter key** will expand or collapse the group.
 This only works when displaying groups in a column (`groupUseEntireRow=false`), as otherwise the group cell is not selectable.